0xT7N/ctf3/README.md

 # SpottedInTheWild challenge
-<br> at the first we will see the challenge with .vhd (virtual hard disk)

 # Q1 In your investigation into the FinTrust Bank breach, you found an application that was the entry point for the attack.
 Which application was used to download the malicious file?
 <br> after investigation in files we found a file called sans sec401 after geting a hash  **74900DD2A29CD5EEBCC259F0265C8425** and check it on virus total we get it is a malicious file
 <br> i uploaded the file also in any.run sandbox to get more details about a file